solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

 {{% notice warning %}}

 ##### Helm 2 Compatibility
-* Using Helm 2 with open source Gloo v1.2.3 and later or Gloo Enterprise v1.2.0 and later requires explicitly setting `crds.create=true`, as this is how we are managing compatibility between Helm 2 and 3.
+* Using Helm 2 with open source Gloo Edge v1.2.3 and later or Gloo Edge Enterprise v1.2.0 and later requires explicitly setting `crds.create=true`, as this is how we are managing compatibility between Helm 2 and 3.
-* Helm 2 **IS NOT** compatible with the open source Gloo chart in Gloo versions v1.2.0 through v1.2.2.
+* Helm 2 **IS NOT** compatible with the open source Gloo Edge chart in Gloo Edge versions v1.2.0 through v1.2.2.
-* However, Helm 2 **IS** compatible with all stable versions of the Gloo Enterprise chart.
+* However, Helm 2 **IS** compatible with all stable versions of the Gloo Edge Enterprise chart.
-* `glooctl` prior to v1.2.0 cannot be used to install open source Gloo v1.2.0 and later or Gloo Enterprise v1.0.0 and later.
+* `glooctl` prior to v1.2.0 cannot be used to install open source Gloo Edge v1.2.0 and later or Gloo Edge Enterprise v1.0.0 and later.
 {{% /notice %}}

-As a first step, you have to add the Gloo repository to the list of known chart repositories, as well as prepare the installation namespace:
+As a first step, you have to add the Gloo Edge repository to the list of known chart repositories, as well as prepare the installation namespace:

 ```shell
 helm repo add gloo https://storage.googleapis.com/solo-public-helm